-The amounts reflected in this table include the vesting in 2022 of PSUs granted for the 2020-2022 performance period.
-Upon vesting, 50% of the PSU awards settled in cash on February 8, 2023, and 50% of the PSU awards settled in shares on February 17,
+(1) Other than for Mr. Brummer, the amounts reflected in this table include the vesting in 2023 of PSUs granted for the 2021-2023 performance period.
+Upon vesting, 50% of the PSU awards settled in cash on February 6, 2024, and 50% of the PSU awards settled in shares on March 1, 2024.
+For Mr. Brummer, upon vesting, 100% of the PSU award settled in shares on March 1, 2024.

-Nonqualified Deferred Compensation in 2022
+Nonqualified Deferred Compensation in 2023

 The following table reflects information concerning the participation of our NEOs in our nonqualified Deferred Compensation Plan.
-For a description of that plan, see "Executive Compensation - Compensation Discussion and Analysis - Components of Executive Compensation - Deferred Compensation Plan and Deferred Compensation Savings Program Contributions."
+For a description of that plan, see "Executive Compensation - Compensation Discussion & Analysis - Components of Executive Compensation - Deferred Compensation Plan and Deferred Compensation Savings Program Contributions."